nicnorth/seminar-real-estate-finance/README.md

 We estimate a two-way fixed effects panel model (metro + time FE) on 187 U.S. metropolitan areas from January 2001 to January 2026.
 Because the Wharton Residential Land Use Regulatory Index (WRLURI) is time-invariant and absorbed by metro fixed effects, identification comes from interacting WRLURI with time-varying macroeconomic variables (mortgage rates, construction costs, unemployment).
 All regressors are lagged six months.
 Standard errors are clustered at the metro level.

 **Three empirical layers:**
-1. Cross-sectional OLS — regulation and average house price growth
+1. Cross-sectional OLS, regulation and average house price growth
-2. Panel two-way FE with interaction terms — differential cyclical sensitivity
+2. Panel two-way FE with interaction terms, differential cyclical sensitivity
 3. Pre/post-2020 structural break analysis

 ## Data Sources